 Most people fly into Budapest, Hungary to begin their Viking Grand European river cruise.
 Not me.
-I arrived the slow way…by train.
+I arrived the slow way…by ship and train.

 One transatlantic crossing, four hotels, four countries and nine trains.
-That’s how I began this three-river cruise voyage.
-I finally arrived at this stunning yet austere city on the Danube.
+Finally, I arrived at Budapest, a stunning yet austere city on the Danube river.

-Even though this was my fourth visit to Budapest, I had always arrived there on a river cruise, never by train.
+Even though this was my fourth visit to Budapest, I had always arrived there while on a river cruise, never by train.
 The reservation agent at RailEurope advised me to arrive into Keleti station.
 Good advice.
 Don’t use the “other” train station.

-Little did I know that this train station was once one of Europe’s most beautiful structures.
+Little did I know that Keleti train station was once one of Europe’s most beautiful structures.
 It’s been carefully restored and reflects much of its original grandeur of 1884.

 Since I had never arrived into Keleti, I asked Viking River to arrange for a driver to meet me at the station.
 Yes, I’d have to pay for it, but traveling alone and in a new city, this was my comfort zone.

-I immediately inspected the bathroom and was very happy to find an assortment of L’Occitane toiletries, a spacious shower and plenty of countertop space.
+First of course, I inspected the bathroom, happy to find an assortment of L’Occitane toiletries, a spacious shower and plenty of countertop space.

 With not much time to spare, I was back inside for our first passenger get-together.
-It was time for the welcome aboard briefing that quickly covered the entire Grand European river cruise itinerary.
-Promptly at 7:00PM, we were dismissed.
-It was time for dinner.
+The welcome aboard briefing quickly covered the entire Grand European river cruise itinerary.
+Promptly at 7:00PM, we were dismissed because it was time for dinner.

 Dinner was fun…sort of like the first day at overnight camp.
 “Where are you from?”
 “What cabin are you in?”
 “You’re traveling solo???”
 The usual suspect questions.
-But it’s good to get to know with whom you’ll spend the next two weeks.
+It’s good getting to know with whom you’ll spend the next two weeks.

 Like everyone else, we were all pretty exhausted from our long travel day.
-And the morning would bring my first Viking River city tour: a trip to the largest synagogue in Europe, the Dohány Street Synagogue.
+The morning would bring my first Viking River city tour: a trip to the largest synagogue in Europe, the Dohány Street Synagogue.